atejada/BlagBox/README.md

 ## Why a Terminal Client?

 Well, as developers, we most likely spend a lot of our time in the terminal, so why not have access to our email, calendar and contacts?
-Read, reply and delete emails, schedule a meeting from an email or update your contacts in an easy way.
+Read, reply and delete emails, schedule a meeting from an email, watch your upcoming events or update your contacts in an easy way.

 ## How can you make it work on the terminal?